SamChill/drunkardswalk/README.md

 Installation
 ------------

 Drunkard's walk requires GNU Make and a C++ compiler.
-It currently has only been tested with the GNU C++ compiler and should work with version 4.1 or newer.
+It currently has been tested with the GNU (version 4.1 or newer) and Intel C++ compilers (version 13).

 Compiling the library should be as simple as running `make`.
-The top level makefile can be edited to use different compiler options.
+The top level makefile can be edited to use different compilers or compiler options.

 Installing the library is done with `make install`.
 By default it is installed to `/usr/local/lib`, however if you would like to install to a different